manishsarmaa/LA_crime/README.md

    ```
 3. Outputs such as charts and maps will be saved in the `outputs/` directory or displayed inline if run in a Jupyter Notebook.

 ---

+Let me know if you want me to regenerate the full `README.md` with this change included!
+---

 ## 🌐 Visualization Highlights